H. P. Lovecraft: Early life and family tragedies

 Lovecraft's earliest known literary works were written at the age of seven, and were poems restyling the Odyssey and other Greco-Roman mythological stories.
 Lovecraft later wrote that during his childhood he was fixated on the Greco-Roman pantheon, and briefly accepted them as genuine expressions of divinity, foregoing his Christian upbringing.
-He recalled, at five years old, being told Santa Claus did not exist and retorted by asking why "God is not equally a myth?"
+He recalled being told, at five years old, that Santa Claus did not exist and retorted by asking why "God is not equally a myth?"
 At the age of eight, he took a keen interest in the sciences, particularly astronomy and chemistry.
 He also examined the anatomical books that were held in the family library, which taught him the specifics of human reproduction that were not yet explained to him.
 As a result, he found that it "virtually killed my interest in the subject".

 In 1902, according to Lovecraft's later correspondence, astronomy became a guiding influence on his worldview.
 He began publishing the periodical Rhode Island Journal of Astronomy, using the hectograph printing method.
 Lovecraft went in and out of elementary school repeatedly, oftentimes with home tutors making up for the lost years, missing time due to health concerns that have not been determined.
 In their written recollections, his peers described him as withdrawn but welcoming to those who shared his then-current fascination with astronomy, inviting them to look through his prized telescope.